samia-iqbal/CookBookApp/README.md

 Further improvements:
 * Test the whole code and increase the code coverage report percentage
+* Figure out why did certain tests such as the delete action and update action failed and returned null.
 * Work on making the app look more user friendly.
 For example, when the user adds recipe to the app, the description textarea should be bigger allowing them to add a detailed description without any hassle.
 * Deploy the app through Azure pipelines
 * Implement the should have, could have and wont have requirements of this project in the future